 A rental agreement must outline how any rent increase has been calculated.
 There are 3 common methods for calculating a rent increase:

 - How prices are changing in the economy.
 This sees rent prices increasing based on the rate of change in the Consumer Price Index (also known as the level of inflation).
-This is calculated by the Australian Bureau of Statistics, and the data is released each quarter
+This is calculated by the Australian Bureau of Statistics, and the data is released each quarter.

 - Levels of average rent prices in Victoria.
-The average prices are outlined in the Rental Report, which includes information on median rental prices in Melbourne, regional Victoria and the state as a whole.
+The average prices are outlined in the Social Housing Reform Rental Report, which includes information on median rental prices in Melbourne, regional Victoria and the state as a whole.
 The report clearly shows the levels of increases as compared to the previous quarter.
 The report is released 4 times a year.
-This type of increase by an average is also known as being informed by the metropolitan rent index (for metropolitan Melbourne) or the regional rent index (for the rest of Victoria)
+This type of increase by an average is also known as being informed by the metropolitan rent index (for metropolitan Melbourne) or the regional rent index (for the rest of Victoria).

 - A fixed percentage increase.
 The rental agreement may explicitly state a percentage by which the rent cost will increase each year.
 For example, the agreement might outline that costs will rise by three percent a year.